navarrocantero/lappers/README.md

 This application allows you to add track race times:

 - Introducing the Car

        - Name of the car
-       - Type of tires (street, slick ...)
+       - Type of tyres
-       - Type of car (stock, racing ...)
+       - Type of car

 - Introducing the Racer

         - Name of racer
+        - Racer country
         - Racer country

 Selecting one of the available circuits